Grasseh/grasseh.com/resources/blog/entries/14-Preparing_for_Advent_of_Code_2017.md

 I've grown a lot in the past two years.
 I've thus decided to organize my problems differently than two years ago.
 First off, my inputs would still be in an input folder.
-Then, I'd have solvers in a different folder, instead of on the root.
+Then, I'd have solvers in a different folder, instead of at root.
 Finally, I'd have a main script at the root to pick which solver to run.
 This setup leaves me with the following folder schema :